10 Steps To Stop Feeling Undeserving Of Good Things

 Consciously or not, we compare ourselves to others and judge ourselves by the things we know about others.

-That means we know our past mistakes, our weaknesses, our failures.
+That means we know our past mistakes, our weaknesses, and our failures.
 But when it comes to others, we probably can see only what they want us to see.
 And that’s probably their good side.

 To get rid of these nasty feelings of unworthiness, understand that making progress and improving yourself constantly is way more important than trying to make things perfect and comparing our progress with what we think others are or do.